Austan Goolsbee: Pelosi 'stepped over the line' with reported remarks about imprisoning Trump

 House Speaker Nancy Pelosi's reported remarks about wanting to see President Trump imprisoned were "over the line," according to a former Obama administration economic adviser.

-Former Obama White House economic adviser Austan Goolsbee made the remarks Friday in an appearance on "Hannity."
+Former Obama White House economic adviser Austan Goolsbee made the comments Friday in an appearance on "Hannity."

-Rep. Pelosi, D-Calif., reportedly made the remark while defending her stance against impeaching the president in an evening meeting earlier this week with House Judiciary Chairman Jerrold Nadler and other top Democrats, according to Politico.
+Rep. Pelosi, D-Calif., reportedly made her remarks while defending her stance against impeaching the president in an evening meeting earlier this week with House Judiciary Chairman Jerrold Nadler and other top Democrats, according to Politico.

 NANCY PELOSI TOLD DEMS SHE WANTS TO SEE TRUMP 'IN PRISON': REPORT